-- Our segments represent groups of similar products that are combined on the basis of similar design and development requirements, product characteristics, manufacturing processes and distribution channels, and how management allocates resources and measures results.
-See Note 1 to the financial statements for more information regarding our segments. - When we discuss our results: - Unless otherwise noted, changes in our revenue are attributable to changes in customer demand, which are evidenced by fluctuations in shipment volumes. - 0 New products tend not to have a significant impact on our revenue in any given period because we sell such a large number of products. - From time to time, our revenue and gross profit are affected by changes in demand for higher-priced or lower-priced products, which we refer to as changes in the "mix" of products shipped.
+• Our segments represent groups of similar products that are combined on the basis of similar design and development requirements, product characteristics, manufacturing processes and distribution channels, and how management allocates resources and measures results.
+See Note 1 to the financial statements for more information regarding our segments.

-- O Because we own much of our manufacturing capacity, a significant portion of our operating cost is fixed.
+- · When we discuss our results: - Unless otherwise noted, changes in our revenue are attributable to changes in customer demand, which are evidenced by fluctuations in shipment volumes. - New products do not tend to have a significant impact on our revenue in any given period because we sell such a large number of products. - From time to time, our revenue and gross profit are affected by changes in demand for higher-priced or lower-priced products, which we refer to as changes in the "mix" of products shipped. - Because we own much of our manufacturing capacity, a significant portion of our operating cost is fixed.
 When factory loadings decrease, our fixed costs are spread over reduced output and, absent other circumstances, our profit margins decrease.
 Conversely, as factory loadings increase, our fixed costs are spread over increased output and, absent other circumstances, our profit margins increase.
-Increases and decreases in factory loadings tend to correspond to increases and decreases in demand. - The 2017 enactment of the U.S. Tax Cuts and Jobs Act (the Tax Act) reduces our annual operating tax rate, which does not include discrete tax items, from 31 percent in 2017 to an ongoing rate of about 16 percent starting in 2019.
-In 2018, our annual operating tax rate was 20 percent, 4 percentage points higher, primarily due to a transitional non-cash expense.
-For an explanation of the term "annual operating tax rate," see the Non-GAAP financial information section. - After a sustained period of growth, in late 2018 the semiconductor market entered a downturn.
-As a result, demand for our products weakened, and we expect this weakness to continue in 2019.
-During this time, we will continue to be disciplined with our operating plan and expenses, while focusing on long-term investments to strengthen our competitive advantages. - All dollar amounts in the tables are stated in millions of U.S. dollars.
+Increases and decreases in factory loadings tend to correspond to increases and decreases in demand. - All dollar amounts in the tables are stated in millions of U.S. dollars.